ArjaanBuijk/CarND_Advanced_Lane_Lines/writeup_report.md

 # 7. Detect Lanes

 In code cell 9 the logic for lane detection is defined.

-At the top of this code cell, some tuning parameters are defined for:

-- Size of the sliding window and side-ways margin used during initial lane search over thresholded binary image
-- Size of the cropped window used during lane search over thresholded binary image
-- Number of curves we store to average out the polynomial fit
-- Acceptance criteria of the polynomial lines that represent the left and right lanes

 The logic of lane detection is as follows: